How to Clean Your Pool Filter

 How to Clean Sand Filters

-First and foremost, cleaning a sand filter requires knowing when the filter should get cleaned.
-Your pool gives two leading indicators: a reading on the pressure gauge 8-10 PSI above the average operating level (which varies depending on the filter) or cloudy pool water.
-When either of these conditions develops, it’s time to follow the steps below.
+First and foremost, cleaning a sand filter requires you to know when the filter should get cleaned.
+Your pool will give you two indicators: a reading on the pressure gauge 8-10 PSI above the average operating level (which varies depending on the filter) or cloudy pool water.
+When either of these conditions develops, it’s time to clean and backwash your sand filter.
+To do so, follow the steps I’ve outlined below.
 It’s also good to get in the habit of replacing your sand every five to seven years.

 Gather the Equipment